Group C (13-15)

 29 / 40

-How can we help make sure AI is used ethically?
+How could AI potentially be used in disaster relief efforts?
 (Select all that apply)

 30 / 40